Same-sex marriage in Northern Ireland: Conversion of civil partnerships

 In 2019, two same-sex couples indicated they would sue the UK Government over bureaucratic obstacles that may have forced them to wait two years before being capable of converting their civil partnerships into marriages.
 The issue was rectified by further regulations which came into effect in December 2020.

 Statistics

-Civil partnerships

-According to the Northern Ireland Statistics and Research Agency (NISRA), 1,495 same-sex civil partnerships were performed in Northern Ireland between 2005 and 2021, mostly between lesbian couples.
-Most civil partnerships were conducted in Belfast (804), the city accounting for about half of all Northern Irish partnerships, followed by Derry City and Strabane (133), Newry, Mourne and Down (116), Ards and North Down (101), Mid and East Antrim (89), Lisburn and Castlereagh (67), Fermanagh and Omagh (50), Armagh City, Banbridge and Craigavon (46), Antrim and Newtownabbey (39), Causeway Coast and Glens (34), and Mid Ulster (16).

-In 2015, the average age for men entering into civil partnerships was 33.8, whereas for women it was 36.8 (34.3 and 32.2 respectively for married opposite-sex partners).
-There were seven partnership dissolutions in 2015 (five to male couples and two to lesbian couples), compared to 2,360 divorces.

-Marriage

 158 same-sex marriages were performed in Northern Ireland in 2020.
 This constituted 4.2 per cent of the total number of marriages performed in Northern Ireland during that period.
-This increased to 396 same-sex marriages in 2021, and to 266 in 2022.
+396 same-sex marriages were conducted in 2021, followed by 266 in 2022, 318 in 2023, and 255 in 2024.